icssc/peterportal-client/README.md

     git checkout -b [branch name]
     ```

 3. Check your Node version with `node -v`.
-Make sure you have version 14 or above (18 recommended).
+Make sure you have version 16 or above (18 or 20 LTS recommended).

 4. Open a terminal window and `cd` into the directory of your repo.